 When to use it

-When you have one color you like and need lighter and darker variants.
-Handy for fixing a brand color, then building background / border / hover tiers from the same family.
-It generates 11 stops (very light → very dark) automatically.
+When you have one color and need lighter and darker variants.
+Useful for fixing a brand color, then building background / border / hover tiers from the same family.
+Outputs 11 stops (very light → very dark).

 Why it looks natural